 - Home Equity Investment – As one of the popular alternative ways to get equity out of your home, you have the option to take out cash to make property improvements.
 Because your home equity is at a lower interest rate, you can use that money for investment purposes with the expectation of a higher return.
 If you’re someone that likes to take highly leveraged risks, this is an avenue you can explore.

 - Debt consolidation – Debt consolidation involves taking higher-interest debt and paying it back at a lower interest rate.
 You can combine your credit card debt, in addition to any car or student loans, and pull it into a lower rate.
 Taking this step should make your debt easier to pay off.

 Ultimately, taking out a home equity loan can be a complicated process that requires stringent due diligence.
-If you’re not sure about a home equity loan, we’re ready to help you find the right path to your financial freedom.
+If you’re not sure about a home equity loan, a sale-leaseback program can set you on the right path to your financial freedom.

 When you’re considering a home equity loan, there are a lot of pros and cons to consider.
 Talk to a financial expert today to figure out if this solution is the best one for your needs or to determine if an alternative option might be best for you.